 The earlier you can have this second difficult conversation, the better.
 This way, you can ensure your elderly parents get the care they need for themselves, even if they can’t vocalize or otherwise express that they need it.

-According to a Caring.com study from 2017, when adults in the United States were surveyed regarding how many have a will, just 42 percent answered that they do.
-That means more than half of Americans lack a will.
+According to an 2020 estate planning study conducted by Trust & Will in partnership with Care.com – when adults in the United States were surveyed regarding how many have a will, just 32% answered that they do.
+That’s a drop of 10% since the previous survey conducted in 2017.

 A will determines who will receive which assets after your elderly parents die.
 Wills also encompass what happens to those under a senior’s care, such as their adult children or even pets.
 This document is also known as a testament.